-Gene expression profiles and cell-free DNA testing can also be utilized are emerging as additional tools to use following a heart transplant to assess for risk and/or presence of organ rejection.
+Gene expression profiles and cell-free DNA testing can also be utilized following a heart transplant to assess for risk and/or presence of organ rejection.
 While some of these testing options involve an invasive procedure to collect a tissue sample, others are performed using a peripheral blood sample.